iOS15 Wish List | ExBulletin

 Apple

-Apple needs to enable financial apps such as Robinhood, E * Trade, and TD Ameritrade to integrate with Apple’s Stocks app via API.
+Apple needs to enable financial apps such as Robinhood, E * Trade, and TD Ameritrade to integrate with Apple’s Stocks app via APIs.
 This keeps Stocks up to date with your account.
-Also, if you want to make a deal, the Stocks app can deep link to that exact stock in a supported app.
+Also, if you want to trade, the Stocks app can deep link to that exact stock in a supported app.
 These changes may actually open it.

 Default app